Magical Realism is a genre of fiction writing that is interested in imbuing the modern realistic world with magical, fantastical elements.

 Mystery is an obvious part of the movement.
 It is important when reading this kind of writing to let go of one’s preconceived notions of what should be able to happen, when everything is happening, or for what reason.
 A reader is encouraged to embrace the strange and allow its richness to convey its own meaning.

-Lastly, there is political critique.
+Lastly, there is a political critique.
 This was especially important in Latin America where the movement represented a break with traditional forms of writing.
-Latin American authors, such as Gabriel Garcia Márquez ,were interested in expressing political beliefs that could not be written about in other kinds of literature.
+Latin American authors, such as Gabriel Garcia Márquez, were interested in expressing political beliefs that could not be written about in other kinds of literature.

 Readers will also be familiar with the book Beloved by Toni Morrison.
 It was published in 1987 and was the winner of the 1988 Pulitzer Prize for fiction.
 The book is based on the true story of an escaped slave, Margaret Garner, who sought refuge along with her husband and children in Ohio.
 Through a fantastical storyline, the book speaks on the legacy of slavery and the destruction it wrought.